Merzasphor/MWSE/docs/source/types/tes3inputController.md

 ### `previousMouseState`

+*Read-only*.
 The raw DirectInput mouse state for the previous state.

 **Returns**: